 Additionally, ExpressVPN deploys 3,000 servers in 94 countries, making it a breeze to spoof your IP.
 Each connection boasts some of the best speeds in the industry, yielding buffer-free streams and rapid downloads.
 If your proxy server has too many people on it and is laggy, fire up the built-in speed test to check out your other options for faster connections.

 ExpressVPN also features browser extensions for Google Chrome, Mozilla Firefox, and Safari.
 No matter how you choose to connect, ExpressVPN promises a fast, secure, and flexible service overall.

 Above all else, NordVPN is known for its absurdly large server network.
-At the time of writing, it spans over 5,100 nodes in 62 countries worldwide, but it is expanding all the time.
+At the time of writing, it spans over 5,500 servers in 58 countries, but it is expanding all the time.
 This provides unprecedented choice for users looking for a virtual IP address.

 But there’s more to it than sheer numbers; NordVPN also offers a variety of specialty servers, which are tailored to different use-cases.
 For example, streaming sites like Netflix often blacklist the shared IP addresses typically used by VPNs, thereby blocking access to its various content catalogues.
 NordVPN, however, gives the option for a dedicated IP, which can still be spoofed into another country, but without getting hit by the blacklist.

 256-bit AES encryption along with a comprehensive no-logging policy veil your identity and cover your tracks online, so no one will ever know who you are or what you’re doing.
 Overall, NordVPN offers astounding choice in achieving total anonymity.

 Read our full NordVPN review.

 - Unblocks US Netflix, iPlayer, Amazon Prime and other streaming services